Tasmanian waterfalls are some of the best in the business, so we’ve put together a list that’ll kickstart your waterfall wanders.

 How To Get There

 The start of the track is located at the end of Old Farm Road.
-There are several other tracks that begin from here.
+There are several other tracks that begin from here too so make sure you’re following the right one.

 Myrtle Gully Falls (1 of 1) tasmanian waterfalls